vkrpeesu/homefun/README.md

 # Homefun Python Skeleton

 Python aid for completing the Gamescrafters Homefun series.
-Knowingly incomplete functions are marked with `# TODO` comments, but know that completing these functions will not be enough for the later homefuns.
+Knowingly incomplete functions are marked `# TODO`, but know that completing these functions will not be enough for the later homefuns.

 ## Requirements